 What role gender has played in the development of Chinese contemporary art?
 What does it mean to be a woman artist working in China today?
 Does gender still matter?
 Are women slowly changing Chinese art?

 Women in China are like everywhere in the world.
 They are part of society and culture.
 When you want to talk about Women in any country, you must understand the circumstance.
-In China, since 1949 Mao Zedong declared that women are half of the sky.
+In China, in 1949 Mao Zedong declared that women are half of the sky.
 Women and men are equal socially stated in China.
 Women are encouraged to work and go to school the same as men.
 But where does the imparity come from?
-The answer is a tradition which is the fundamental problem.
+The answer is tradition which is the fundamental problem.
 China is still a macho society.
 Men are dominant.
-Virtually, what is a standard a good woman, traditionally everywhere is the same: to be a good wife as a servant, to be a good mother as a maid, and to be a good partner as a capable assistant.
+Virtually, what is standard for a good woman, traditionally everywhere is the same: to be a good wife as a servant, to be a good mother as a maid, and to be a good partner as a capable assistant.